The Life of Brians

 Eventually, in 2020, during the COVID-19 pandemic, Brian’s wife Ellen secured domestic assistance to help Brian with cooking and cleaning upkeep at home.

 “I was offered the extra bells and whistles at the time, you know.
-Services like gardening and social outings, but I was pretty resistant to it, thinking it was over the top,” Brian said.
+Services like gardening and social support, but I was pretty resistant to it, thinking it was over the top,” Brian said.

 Support Worker Brian Hill assists Brian M with tending to his garden and enjoying social outings twice a week.
 Brian H travels from a neighbouring town and says although he has lived in the area for quite some time, Brian M knows the country backroads better than he does.